 Is this approach going to help human cancer patients?

 Currently, this kind of live cell-based test is not available for human patients although there are some companies in developmental stages.
 ImpriMed is interested in applying what they are learning to help people too.
 The data they are collecting with dogs may acclerate getting a trial started with human patients.

 It’s going to take more time to find out if ImpriMed’s test can effectively extend lives of canine patients.
 What I admire about this company is

 1. they are transparent and is sharing / presenting their findings

 2. they are serious about both helping dogs and people.

 Some organizations support clinical studies with canine cancer patients, with little or no interest in bringing the treatment to market for broad veterinary use.
 For such companies, working with dogs is a stepping stone to a much more lucrative human cancer treatment market.

 ImpriMed seems to be seriously committed to developing a business to help both canine and human patients, and to also advancing data-driven approach to canine cancer treatment.

-I gratefully acknowledge Amee Gilbert, Pornthira Cunningham and Nus Alom for helping to bring this article together.
+I gratefully acknowledge Amee Gilbert, Pornthira Cunningham and Nus Alom valuable feedback.